Skip to main content

 The best protein sources are the ones with the highest bioavailability and a complete amino acid profile.
 Animal proteins like beef, fish, eggs, and dairy lead the list.
 Plant proteins are excellent too, and we coach our vegetarian patients to combine sources strategically and eat slightly more total grams to hit the same anabolic effect.

 Intermittent fasting can help if it lowers your daily insulin load and helps you eat better food in your eating window.
 It is not for everyone.
-If it causes muscle loss, late-night binges, or hormonal changes (especially in women), we adjust or stop.
+If it causes muscle loss, late-night binges, or hormonal changes (particularly in women), we adjust or stop.
 We use it as a tool, not a religion.

 You usually do not need to count calories if you focus on nutrient density first.
 High-protein, high-fiber whole foods leverage your satiety hormones, so calorie control tends to happen on its own.
-Counting can be useful for short-term audits, especially if you are stalled.
+Counting can be useful for short-term audits, particularly if you are stalled.

 Alcohol pauses fat burning (lipolysis) for 12 to 36 hours after a drink.
 If you drink most days of the week, you are keeping the fat-burning switch in the off position.
 We help you see the data on your sleep tracker and decide what trade-offs are worth it.

 Most adults do best at 1.6 to 2.2 grams of protein per kilogram of body weight per day.
 For a 170-pound adult, that is roughly 120 to 170 grams.
-We split it into 3 or 4 meals so each one crosses the 30 gram leucine threshold.
+We split it into 3 or 4 meals so each 1 crosses the 30 gram leucine threshold.

 Seed oils get blamed for a lot of things.
 The bigger problem is that they show up in ultra-processed foods that are also high in refined carbs and low in protein and fiber.
 We do not chase boutique cooking oils.
 We chase a high-protein, whole-food pattern, then the cooking oil question becomes minor.